pjakiela/stata/importExcelCSV.md

 [supporting .xls data file download](https://pjakiela.github.io/stata/airline.xls)

 This video and the above data file contain publically-available .csv data from "Stats NZ" -- the New Zealand government statistics agency, pertaining to state employment, accessed from the following link https://www.stats.govt.nz/large-datasets/csv-files-for-download/ .

+This video and the above data file contain publically-available .xls data from the "Principles of Econometrics" series by R. Carter Hill, William E. Griffiths, and Guay C. Lim.
+The data was accessed from the following link http://www.principlesofeconometrics.com/excel.htm .